mariusurbelis/Team17/Sprint 1/README.md

 ### Summary of Conversation:
 - Peter has completed more queries and is going to assist Daniel with the searchbar
 - Daniel has completed table component and is working on the search bar
-- Alfie has completed the UI and is now working on assisting people with UI problems.
+- Alfie has completed the UI and Frontend implentation.
+Is now working on assisting people with UI problems.
 To be implemented prior to the demonstration
 - Callum converted the database to have locations for hospital.
 Implementing the Map into the UI now.
 Then passing user location to the map.
 - Ruth is currently working on the procedures
 - General finishing of task, to be ready for demonstration tommorow